 - 1. Add a substantial quantity of fuel to the tank (5 to 10 gallons) or eliminate the gelled fuel condition. - 2.
 Crank the engine for 1 to 2 seconds.
 If the engine does not start, then release the key or starter button back to the RUN position (do not turn the key back to the OFF position).
-The electric fuel transfer pump will continue to run and purge air from the system for about 25 seconds.
-After 25 seconds, attempt to start the engine again.

-- 3. Start the engine using the Normal Starting Procedure. - 4.
+The electric fuel transfer pump will continue to run and purge air from the system for about 20 seconds.
+After 20 seconds, attempt to start the engine again. - 3.
+Start the engine using the Normal Starting Procedure. - 4.
 Repeat the procedure if the engine does not start.

-Do not open the high pressure fuel system with the engine running.
+Do not open the high pressure fuel system when cranking the engine or with the engine running.
 Engine operation causes high fuel pressure.
 High pressure fuel spray can cause serious injury or death.